SimonSubokLee/ston-docs-son/admin/origin.rst

 -  ``<HealthChecker> (default: /)``

    Configures Health-Checker.
 Multiple configurations are allowed.
-   Uri is used as a value, and CDATA is used for XML exception characters.
+   Uri is used as the input, and CDATA is used for invalid XML characters.

-   -  ``ResCode (default: 0)`` Correct response codes.
-Multiple configurations are allowed with commas(,) used to separate each code.
+   -  ``ResCode (default: 0)`` The correct response code (multiple codes can be assigned with commas).

-   -  ``Timeout (default: 10 seconds)`` A valid time, from the socket connection untill the HTTP transaction is completed.
+   -  ``Timeout (default: 10 sec)`` The available time from the socket connection until the HTTP transaction is completed.

-   -  ``Cycle (default: 10 seconds)`` An execution period.
+   -  ``Cycle (default: 10 sec)`` The execution period.

-   -  ``Exclusion (default: 3 times)`` The specified number of times to fail before excluding the related server.
+   -  ``Exclusion (default: 3 times)`` The number of consecutive failures before excluding the server.

-   -  ``Recovery (default: 5 times)`` The number of consecutive successes before deploying the server.
+   -  ``Recovery (default: 5 times)`` The number of consecutive successes before reintroducing the server.

-   -  ``Log (default: ON)`` Records an HTTP transaction to :ref:`admin-log-origin` .
+   -  ``Log (default: ON)`` Records the HTTP Transaction to the :ref:`admin-log-origin`.

-Health-Checker can have multiple configurations, and can be executed independently regardless of client requests.
-It does not share information with the `Error Detection and Recovery`_ or other Health-Checkers to decide exclusion and deployment.
+Health-Checker can be configured in multiple ways and can be executed independently of client requests.
+It does not share information with `Error Detection and Recovery`_ or other Health-Checkers and uses only its own information to decide exclusion and recovery.

 .. _origin-use-policy: